 This site features information and suggestions to help you with the OEP and DOE obligations that are a part of your BNL internship.
-This main page will also provide up-to-date information on the various deadlines that will help all of us manage the summer's work.
+This main page will also provide up-to-date information on program notices, the various deadlines, and other responsibilities.

 Each week you are required to submit a brief report of your week's activities.
-You should file this report online here at scienceinterns.com prior to picking up your check.
-Alice will check to make sure that you have completed this weekly obligation.
-Mel and Noel will also consult your reports to get a general sense of the summer's activities as well as how and what you are doing at BNL.
+You should file this report online here at scienceinterns.com prior to picking up your stipend.
+Mel and Noel will also consult your reports to get a general sense of your research activities as well as how you are doing at BNL.

-This menu choice also allows you to update information we use to contact you or other information we may require such as the title of your report, etc.
+This menu choice also allows you to update information we use to contact you or other information we may require.